Eric-Guo/wechat/README.md

 #### Configure individual responder with different appid

-Rare case, you may want to hosting more than one wechat enterprise/public account in one Rails application, so you can given those configuration info when calling `wechat_responder`
+Sometime, you may want to hosting more than one enterprise/public wechat account in one Rails application, so you can given those configuration info when calling `wechat_responder` or `wechat_api`

 ```ruby
 class WechatFirstController < ActionController::Base